Amulet-Team/Amulet-Map-Editor/README.md

 The Docker image runs on any Linux distro with Docker support.
 To run the Docker image, clone this repository and run `rundocker.sh`.
 Compatibility with wayland is done through xwayland for x11 support.

+## Legacy builds

+Old versions (prior to 0.10.45) can be found on our [releases page](https://github.com/Amulet-Team/Amulet-Map-Editor/releases).

+Extract the contained folder to a location on your computer and run `amulet_app.exe`.

 ## Contributing